-A considerable part of a dog breeder’s typical day is spent cleaning, disinfecting and making sure all dog areas are sanitised to prevent the spread of bacteria, viruses and germs.
+A considerable part of a dog breeder’s typical day is spent cleaning, disinfecting, and making sure all dog areas are sanitized to prevent the spread of bacteria, viruses, and germs.

 We’ve written a great article on the best kennel disinfectants and odor-neutralizers, go check it out.

 I get up at 5:30 every day, 365 days a year.
 I immediately go outside to my dog area and let out the adults into the clean kennel and play area.
 They are locked out so they can potty outside on a 40 x 40 cement area.